atom/git-utils/README.md

 The opened repository will have a `submodules` property that will be an object of paths mapped to submodule {Repository} objects.
 The path keys will be relative to the opened repository's working directory.

+If search is set to true (the default), all paths up to the filesystem root will be recursively checked to try and find the root directory of a repository.
+If a search is false, traversing not be performed, and a repository will only be returned if the given path is the root of a repository.

 ### Repository.checkoutHead(path)